HarshCasper/Rotten-Scripts/BASH/GDrive Downloader/README.md

 Frustrated of failing Google Drive Downloads?
 Have to restart downloading that darn file again and again?
 Well, you are in luck!!
 This script gives you peace of mind while downloading files from Google Drive.
-Downloads can be resumed later if your internet connection is lost!!
-No progress lost!!
+Downloads can be resumed later if your internet connection is lost without loosing any progress!!

 ## Note:
-The script is tested only on sharable google drive links of the following format:
+The script is tested only on google drive links of the following format:

 ```
 https://drive.google.com/file/d/<fileID>/view?usp=sharing